 The people were disappointed by one-party rule and the declining economy, and several strikes hit the country in 1981.
 The government arrested several union leaders, among them Frederick Chiluba.
 In 1986 and 1987, protests arose again in Lusaka and the Copperbelt, followed by riots over rising food prices in 1991, in which at least 30 people were killed.
 The same year, the state-owned radio claimed that the army had removed Kaunda from office.
 This was not true, and the coup attempt failed.

 In the December 27, 2001 election, Chiluba's handpicked candidate Levy Mwanawasa was elected president with 29% of the vote; the MMD picked up 68 of 150 seats in the National Assembly.
-The vote was ruled flawed by international and local poll monitors, mainly on grounds of misuse of state funds and vote-buying.
-An opposition petition to the Supreme Court alleged that the elections were rigged. n May 2003, under pressure from the church, women's, and other civil society groups, Mwanawasa conceded to the formation of a constituent assembly to review the constitution.
+The vote was ruled flawed by international and local poll monitors, mainly on the grounds of misuse of state funds and vote-buying.
+An opposition petition to the Supreme Court alleged that the elections were rigged. n May 2003, under pressure from the church, women's, and other civil society groups, Mwanawasa conceded to forming a constituent assembly to review the constitution.

-By mid-2003, the government was considering participation in a future free trade area as part of the Southern Africa Development Community (SADC) arrangement.
+By mid-2003, the government considered participating in a future free trade area as part of the Southern Africa Development Community (SADC) arrangement.
 Food security and care for AIDS orphans and vulnerable children were also on the policy agenda.
 The government had also commenced the repatriation of some 5,000 Rwandan refugees.
 An estimated 1.2 million Zambians are HIV positive, with 21.5% of all adults between 15 and 49 years infected with the virus.
 Around 86% of Zambians are classified as poor, which impacts their nutritional status.

-Levy Mwanawasa died in a Paris hospital after suffering a stroke in June 2008 at the age of 59.
+Levy Mwanawasa died in a Paris hospital after a stroke in June 2008 at 59.
 He had come to prominence recently for being one of the African leaders most critical of the violence in Zimbabwe.
 Rupiah Banda was sworn in as president after being declared the winner in the presidential election in November 2008.